mahavedalla/mahavedalla/docs/questions/kama/whether-nibbana-can-be-obtained-without-celibacy.md

-# Whether Nibbāna can be obtained without celibacy?
+Question: Whether Nibbāna can be obtained without celibacy?
 Answer in Brief: -
  Category: Kāma
 Sutta References: AN 7.50